facebookincubator/dhcplb/vagrant/README.md

 ## Development cycle

 Just edit `dhcplb`'s code on your host machine (the machine running VirtualBox or whatever VM solution you are using).
+The root directory of your github checkout will be mounted into the `dhcplb` VM at `~/go/src/github.com/facebookincubator/dhcplb`.

-Then you can compile the binary using:
+You can compile the binary using:

 ```
-TODO
+$ cd ~/go/src/github.com/facebookincubator/dhcplb
+$ go build
+$ sudo mv dhcplb $GOBIN
 ```

 On the `dhcpclient` you can initiate dhcp requests using these commands: